Ángelo Balanta: Club career

 In June 2010, Balanta moved on loan to Milton Keynes Dons for the entire 2010–11 season.
 On 1 August 2011 Balanta returned to MK Dons for a five-month loan.

 In January 2012, Balanta returned to Queens Park Rangers and was given the number 46 shirt.
 In their game against Aston Villa he was placed on the bench.

 On 26 March 2013, Balanta joined League One side Yeovil Town on loan until the end of the 2012–13 season.
 Balanta made seven appearances for Yeovil and was an unused substitute in the 2013 League One play-off final as Yeovil beat Brentford 2–1 to secure promotion to the Football League Championship.
 On 1 July 2014, Balanta was released by QPR after seven years at the club, and joined Bristol Rovers.
 Balanta had a successful year at Rovers in the Football Conference, scoring a penalty in the club's penalty shootout victory over Grimsby Town in the play-off final.
 However, he decided to join Carlisle in June 2015.

 On 28 July 2016, Balanta joined National League side Boreham Wood on a one-year deal.

 On 22 October 2018, he signed for fellow National League outfit Dagenham & Redbridge mere days after playing against them in the FA Cup, a game in which Boreham Wood chairman Danny Hunter stated 'his mind was understandably elsewhere'.
 In the same statement, Hunter also revealed that Dagenham had initially seen two bids rejected before finally reaching agreement on a 'substantial deal' of undisclosed value.

 After just short of five years at Dagenham, with the latter two being limited by injury, he left the club by mutual consent in the summer of 2023.
 Former club Boreham Wood then announced his return there on 1 July, his 33rd birthday.

 Following Boreham Wood's relegation at the end of the 2023–24 season, Balanta was in talks regarding a new contract, instead opting to join newly promoted National League South side Hornchurch.

+Balanta was named National League South Player of the Season for the 2025–26 season, having helped Hornchurch defeat Torquay United in the play-off final to earn promotion to the National League for the first time in the club's history.